Erotica (album): Critical reception

-Erotica was generally well received by critics upon release and in later decades.
+Erotica received mixed reviews.
 AllMusic's Stephen Thomas Erlewine said it was an "ambitious" album, that contains "some of Madonna's best and most accomplished music".
 From The Daily Telegraph, James Hall opined Erotica is a "venturous epic that was eclipsed by the audacity of the idea that spawned it", even if it's not Madonna's best album.
 Mark Elliott from website This is Dig! called Erotica a "more noble" concept album than I'm Breathless (1990).
 Matthew Rettenmund, author of Encyclopedia Madonnica, deemed it Madonna's best, and J. Randy Taraborrelli her "most promiscuous".
 To the staff of Billboard, "La M's first studio outing since 1989's Like a Prayer [...] is her most varied and creatively challenging collection to date".
 Less positively, Charlotte Robinson from PopMatters referred to Erotica as the "first disappointment of [Madonna's] seemingly enchanted career".

 One element focused on by critics such as J. D. Considine, from The Baltimore Sun, was the sexual and romantic themes.
 Some critics acclaimed the presentation of them as raw and harshly realistic elements that justified the singer's unpolished and amateur vocals, and unexpectedly found the songs to be more about the pains of romance than sex.
 (Note: Per multiple sources) Other critics argued the sexual display was excessive, for some critics at the expense of musical depth.
 Mark Bego expressed a mixed view, deeming it "artistic yet suggestive, some of it is genuinely sexy, and some of it is lewd and musically unappealing".
-Barbara Walker of the Sun-Sentinel complained that the overtly sexual tone made the album uninteresting due to its frequency in Madonna's public image at the time.
+Barbara Walker of the Sun-Sentinel complained that the overtly sexual tone made the album uninteresting because of its frequency in Madonna's public image at the time.
 Additionally, she said it was "loaded with just enough rootless shock value to rile her critics".
 Richard Harrington from the Washington Post likened the record to a number from Bob Fosse's All That Jazz (1979), in which "dancers-as-nearly-naked stewards and stewardesses say, as they explore all manner of sexual coupling before a small, shocked audience of potential investors, 'Our motto is we take you everywhere but get you nowhere'".